 The theatre’s main entrance is up three steps to the lower foyer.
 The theatre’s main entrance is up three steps to the lower foyer.
 From here there are 12 steps down to the Stalls and 12 steps up to the Royal Circle landing where you will find the main Lion King merchandise shop and a further 24 steps to the Ballroom Bar where you can access the rear of the Royal Circle.
 The Grand Circle is up 83 steps.

 There are lift facilities available to all levels of the Lyceum Theatre, located via the entrance on Exeter Street.
 All levels, apart from the Stalls, are laid out over a number of steps.
-The lift to the Royal Circle brings you out into the auditorium at Row H. From here there are a total of 14 steps down to Row A and 12 steps up to Row P. The lift to the Grand Circle brings you out into the auditorium near Row B. From here there are 3 steps up then 3 steps down to Row A and 33 steps up to Row M. Please contact the Box Office to see detailed plans of each level of the theatre.
+The lift to the Royal Circle brings you out into the auditorium at Row H (seats 2-3).
+From here there are a total of 14 steps down to Row A and 12 steps up to Row P. The lift to the Grand Circle brings you out into the auditorium near Row B (seats 1-2).
+From here there are 3 steps up then 3 steps down to Row A and 33 steps up to Row M. Please contact the Box Office to see detailed plans of each level of the theatre.

 There are currently no low counters at the bars or confectionery kiosks, however, staff are available to take orders and will bring them to your seats if necessary.
-The Disney merchandise kiosks are all fully accessible.
+There is a Disney merchandise kiosk in the Stalls which is fully accessible.

-Two Accessible Toilets are situated just inside the Level Access entrance on the way to the Stalls.
+Accessible Toilets - Two Accessible Toilets are situated just inside the Level Access entrance on the way to the Stalls.
 These toilets may be locked so if necessary, please contact a member of staff for assistance.
-All other levels of the theatre have toilets, which are accessed via stairs
+All other levels of the theatre have toilets, which are accessed via stairs.